 MythX shut down on March 31.
 For many Solidity teams, that meant scrambling to replace CI pipelines, SDK integrations, and audit workflows overnight.
 Our migration guide covered the immediate fix.

-But the MythX shutdown is a symptom of a bigger shift.
-The smart contract security landscape is changing in ways that matter for every builder deploying code on-chain.
-This post covers where things are heading — and what we're building at ContractScan to stay ahead of it.
+The MythX shutdown is a symptom of a broader shift.
+The smart contract security landscape is changing in ways that matter for any team deploying code on-chain.
+This post covers what's actually moving and what we're building at ContractScan to keep pace.

 The Post-MythX Landscape

-MythX was one of the first commercial smart contract security services.
-It combined Mythril's symbolic execution with proprietary analysis layers behind a paid API.
-When it shut down, it left a gap — but also exposed a problem with the single-vendor model.
+MythX was one of the first commercial smart contract security services — Mythril's symbolic execution wrapped behind a paid API with proprietary analysis layers on top.
+When it shut down, it exposed the fragility of the single-vendor model.

-The lesson: relying on a single security tool, behind a single company's API, is a single point of failure.
-When MythX went dark, teams that only used MythX had zero coverage overnight.
+The lesson: relying on a single security tool behind a single company's API is a single point of failure.
+Teams that had only MythX in their pipeline had zero automated coverage the morning of April 1.

-The move toward open, multi-engine approaches isn't just a trend — it's a risk mitigation strategy.
+The shift toward open, multi-engine approaches isn't purely philosophical — it's risk management.

 Trend 1: Multi-Engine Scanning Becomes the Default

-No single analysis engine catches every vulnerability class.
-This has been proven repeatedly:
+No single analysis engine covers every vulnerability class.
+This has been demonstrated repeatedly in practice:

 | Engine Type | Catches | Misses |